eosc-sq/ensure-sq/docs/papers-selection.md

 **ER**: it should explain software characteristics critically

-MC: related to Landscaping at least.
+**MC**: related to Landscaping at least.
 The tackle a specific problem: "there is a lack of explicitly stated requirements for quality models with respect to their intended mode of application".

 ---